-The Colorado Oil and Gas Conservation Commission (COGCC) is the regulatory agency for oil and gas development in the State of Colorado.
-The State Land Board is a separate agency from the COGCC.
+The Colorado Energy and Carbon Management Commission (ECMC) is the regulatory agency for oil and gas development in the State of Colorado.
+The State Land Board is a separate agency from the ECMC.
 Our agency and our lessees are subject to the same local, state, and federal rules and requirements as any private land owner.

 Watch our short video about stewardship stipulations for oil and gas leases:

 There are roughly 7,000 leases on trust land in Colorado.
 Lease types range from rights-of-ways to recreation to mineral extraction to agriculture.
 Each contract includes stewardship requirements, and lessees may be subject to lease termination if the terms aren’t met satisfactorily.
 Our field staff inspects each leased property to ensure the land is being well stewarded.
 Lease renewals are dependent, in part, on good stewardship.
 We partner with lessees to help ensure the land is stewarded well, particularly regarding noxious weed mitigation.
 Agriculture operators can: